 Chances are you wear foundation because you want a coverage that will last until you are ready to take it off.
+You are looking to even your skin tone to look more radiant throughout the day and enhance your natural features.
 Here is how to make sure it stays put.

 Never skip moisturizer!
 Moisturizing is important since foundation collects on dry areas, so it is effective to choose a lightweight lotion that will absorb completely into the skin.
-After applying give it 2-5 minutes to sink in, then apply primer.
+After applying the base to your skin give it 2-5 minutes to sink in, then apply primer.
 Some formulas can be too smooth and the foundation tends to slide off.
 It is best to find a primer that is slightly tacky even after it dries.

 I get the best result from Maybelline Fit Me Foundation.
 Powder makes a dry, cakey mess and creams sometimes look heavy and will settle into fine lines.
 Anything too sheer will just not last long especially if you have acne marks/hyper-pigmentation.